Topological Antenna: A Non-Classical Beam-Steering Micro-Antenna Based on Spin Injection from a Topological Insulator: Results and Discussion

 When the line joining the horn and the sample is along the $y$-direction [Fig. \ref{fig:spectrum} bottom panel], the power detected from the real sample is -65 dbm (0.3 nW) and that from the control sample is -70 dbm (0.1 nW).
-Again, the difference between the two is too small to draw any inference about the magnitude of power radiated by the oscillating magnetic dipoles in the nanomagnets.
-However, we can convincingly claim that the nanomagnets are radiating {\it some power} because the radiation {\it patterns} of the real and the control sample are markedly different in some directions, as we show later.
-It is just that the uncertainties arising from wave interference and unintentional differences between the peripherals in the real and control samples prevent us from accurately measuring that power.
+Again, the difference between the two is too small to draw any inference about the magnitude of power radiated by the nanomagnets.
+However, we can convincingly claim that the nanomagnets are radiating {\it some power} because the radiation {\it patterns} of the real and the control sample are {\it markedly different (by 3 orders of magnitude) in some directions}, as we show later.
+This could not happen without the nanomagnets radiating electromagnetic waves.
+It is just that the uncertainties arising from wave interference and unintentional differences between the peripherals in the real and control samples prevent us from accurately measuring the power emitted by the nanomagnets alone.
+As a result, we also cannot measure the radiation efficiency of our micro-antenna accurately, although antennas of this genre are known to radiate very efficiently \cite{raisa,carman,justine,saibal}, far more efficiently than conventional antennas that are constrained by the Harrington limit \cite{Harrington,skrivervik}.

-Note that the dominant peak in the spectrum is at the frequency of the alternating current as expected because that is the frequency of the oscillating magnetic dipoles.
-There are also satellite peaks in both the real sample and the control sample, usually at the same frequencies in both samples.
+Note that the dominant peak in the spectrum is at the frequency of the alternating current injected into the 3D-TI as expected because that is the frequency of the oscillating spins.
+There are also satellite peaks in the spectra of both the real sample and the control sample, usually at the same frequencies in both samples.
 They are much weaker than the main peak, always below -110 dbm or 10 pW, and almost surely accrue from extraneous sources.
 Unfortunately, we do not have enough spectral resolution to measure the width of the peaks, but the widths are obviously very narrow, resulting in high quality factor.
-One might expect this to be a manifestation of the well-known Chu's limit \cite{chu}, but it has been argued that Chu's limit does not actually exist for antennas based on spinning magnets \cite{nagaraja} and therefore may not exist for antennas based on oscillating magnetic dipoles either.